wslyvh/AmsterdamBlockchainWeek/events/RaveCC/README.md

   -
     Tech house / minimal / trance
   -
     Due to a long bear winter, we have to ask for a contribution for attending.
-If you are intending to attend, please register ASAP and spread the word.
 Entry includes one drink ticket.
 If we cover the costs the bar will be an open one - this is for community, not for profit.
+Made possible with support from our friends at [Stake Capital](https://www.stake.capital/).
   -
     PLUR / One Tribe
     ☮️ 💓 🕉️ 🙇‍♀   ️